 When Is the Next Friday the 13th?

-The next Friday the 13th is Friday, May 13, 2022, the only one of that calendar year.
 What is the meaning of Friday the 13th and how did this superstition even begin?
 Why exactly is this day often associated with good or bad luck (and what do you think!).
 Learn some fun and freaky facts!